nilearn/nilearn/doc/connectivity/region_extraction.rst

-The first step to do is to extract subject specific time series signals using functional data stored in ``func_filenames`` and the second step is to call :meth:`ConnectivityMeasure.fit_tranform` on the time series signals.
+The first step to do is to extract subject specific time series signals using functional data stored in ``func_filenames`` and the second step is to call :meth:`ConnectivityMeasure.fit_transform` on the time series signals.
 Here, for each subject we have time series signals of ``shape=(168, n_regions_extracted)`` where 168 is the length of time series and ``n_regions_extracted`` is the number of extracted regions.
 Likewise, we have a total of 20 subject specific time series signals.